kawser2133/web-api-project/README.md

 - **Unit of Work Pattern**: The unit of work pattern helps manage transactions and ensures consistency when working with multiple repositories.
 - **Entity Framework Core**: The project utilizes Entity Framework Core as the ORM (Object-Relational Mapping) tool for data access.
 - **ASP.NET Core API**: The project includes an ASP.NET Core API project that serves as the API layer, handling HTTP requests and responses.
+- **JWT for Token-based Authentication**: Effortlessly manage user sessions, authentication, and authorization with this state-of-the-art token-based approach.
 - **CRUD Operations**: The project template provides a foundation for implementing complete CRUD (Create, Read, Update, Delete) operations on entities using Entity Framework Core.
 - **Dependency Injection**: The project utilizes the built-in dependency injection container in ASP.NET Core, making it easy to manage and inject dependencies throughout the application.
 - **Unit Testing**: The solution includes separate test projects for unit testing the core, infrastructure, and API layers.